Medical Innovations Incubator

 - Outcome 1 | Individual project plan

-Part 2 – Individual Supervision & Project Management
+Part II – Individual Supervision & Project Management

 This free training program focuses on the life science-specific topics and conveys specific knowledge for single elements of a business model in this industry.
 Basic entrepreneurship content has a subordinate role, whereas this program i.e. seeks to answer the following questions:

-- Am I actually developing a medical device and if so, how do I determine this?
+- Am I actually developing a product with a medical effect and if so, how do I determine this?

 - Which norms and standards do I have to consider?